Expedition Style SUP & Yoga Adventure... for Wild at Heart Women

 Picture paddling one of Africa's great rivers, on a stand-up paddle board.
 Paddling, expedition style, over five glorious, sun-drenched days on the mighty Orange, bordering South Africa and Namibia.
 Sleeping under the African sky, waking up to wild sunrises, campfire coffee, long slow yoga, and expansive meditation on the banks of the river.

-The expedition will take us from our base camp, The Growcery, through the Nababeep Community and Richtersveld Community Reserve.
+The expedition will take us from our base camp, through the Nababeep Community and Richtersveld Community Reserve.
 Over the five days on water, we can expect spectacular red mountain views, fast-flowing channels, sublime open water and excellent bird life, including Fish Eagle and Kingfisher.

 Beginners of both yoga and SUP will fare beautifully.